HerculesCRUE/ROH/validation-data/rdf/README.md

 # ROH
 Research Domain Ontology (ROH) Instance Data folder.

 A directory for sample RDF data for use in testing the ROH ontology.
-The included files have instance data which may be used to exercise [competence questions](https://github.com/HerculesCRUE/ROH/blob/main/validation-questions/sparql-query/README.md).
+The included files have instance data which may be used to exercise [competence questions](https://github.com/HerculesCRUE/ROH/blob/main/docs/2-%20CoberturaPreguntasCompetencia.pdf).

 For more details about the ROH ontology and how to instantiate at, readers are recommended to visit [ROH GitHub Pages](https://herculescrue.github.io/ROH/)

+For more detais about how execute sparql-queries with this data, readers are recommended to visit [Fuseki](https://github.com/HerculesCRUE/ROH/blob/main/validation-questions/Fuseki/Fuseki.md).